3 Days in Moab, Utah Itinerary: What to See, Do, and Eat

 During your final day of your long weekend in Moab, head over to your second national park of the trip, Canyonlands National Park.

-Canyonlands is far too big to tackle in just one day, but you’ll be able to get to know 1 of the park’s 3 regions, Islands in the Sky.
+Canyonlands is far too big to tackle in just one day, but you’ll be able to get to know 1 of the park’s 3 regions, Island in the Sky.
 (The other two are the Needles, which is more remote, but still accessible from Moab, and the Maze, which is only for the most rugged of adventurers!)

 Canyonlands is also 1 of Utah’s Mighty 5 national parks, which offer up some of the best hiking, camping, and vistas in the United States.
-Add a Utah Might 5 road trip with kids to your family’s must-do list!
+Add a Utah Mighty 5 road trip with kids to your family’s must-do list!

-Hiking in Islands in the Sky
+Hiking in Island in the Sky

 Keep in mind that, compared to nearby Arches National Park, Canyonlands has nearly no amenities, is far less crowded, and feels more remote.